In Search of Projectively Equivariant Networks: Projective equivariance

 The pinhole camera representation is a projection of a linear representation of $\SO(3)$.
-Not all projective representations are, though -- they can also be linear projections of representations of $\SU(2)$.
+Not all projective representations are, though ---they can also be linear projections of representations of $\SU(2)$.
 Since $\SU(2)$ also is perfect, there is again an equivalence, but only on the $\SU(2)$-level.
-Hence, in general \emph{the projective invariance problem for the $\SO(3)$-representation is not necessarily equivalent to a linear equivariance problem { \eqref{eq:liftinv}}, but surely always to one of the form { \eqref{eq:liftinv}}}.
+Hence, in general \emph{the projective invariance problem for the $\SO(3)$-representation is not necessarily equivalent to a linear equivariance problem { \eqref{eq:liftinv}}, but always to one of the form { \eqref{eq:liftinv}}}.

+\myparagraph{The permutation group} The behaviour of $\SO(3)$ is in some sense very special.
+More specifically, it can be proven that if $G$ is compact, $G^*=\{1\}$ only when $G$ is perfect (see Section \ref{sec:app-grouptheory}).
+However, equivalence of {\eqref{eq:inv}} and\eqref{eq:liftinv}} can still occur when $G^*$ is not trivial.

-\myparagraph{The permutation group} The character group $S_n^*$ of the permutation group contains two elements: $1$ and the sign function $\sgn$.
+An example of this is the permutation group $S_n$ acting on spaces of tensors.
+The character group $S_n^*$ of the permutation group contains two elements: $1$ and the sign function $\sgn$.
 This means that the solutions to ${ \eqref{eq:inv}}$ form two subspaces $U^1$ and $U^\sgn$.
-However, in the important case of $\rho$ being a projection of the standard representation $\widehat{\rho}$ of $S_n$ on the tensor space $(\F^n)^{\otimes k}$ , something interesting happens: $U^{\sgn}$ is empty for $n \geq k+2$.
+However, in the important case of $\rho$ being a projection of the canonical representation $\widehat{\rho}$ of $S_n$ on the tensor space $(\F^n)^{\otimes k}$ defined by $(\widehat{\rho}(\pi)x)_I = x_{\pi^{-1}(I)}$ for any multi-index $I \in [n]^k$ , something interesting happens: $U^{\sgn}$ is empty for $n \geq k+2$.
 We prove this in Section \ref{sec:app-permsgn}.
-This means that at least for large sets $(n \geq k+2)$, the projective and linear invariance problems are again equivalent.
+In particular, we can draw another interesting corollary. \begin{corollary} For the canonical action of $S_n$ on $\calV=(\F^n)^k$ for $n\geq k+2$, { \eqref{eq:inv}} is equivalent to the linear equivariance problem { \eqref{eq:liftinv}}. \end{corollary} In more practical terms, this means that unless tensors of very high order $(k \leq n-2)$ are used, we cannot construct canonical architectures operating on tensors that are projectively, but not linearly, equivariant to permutations without designing non-standard equivariant non-linearites.